seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 ```
 SSR(y, y_hat)
 ```
-We see that the SSR of the fitted line with the least squares estimates is 103699.20790298669 so it fits much better than the horizontal line.
-How much does better the fitted line does its job than the mean line?
-The difference can be quantified by means of $R^2=\frac{Var(mean)-Var(line)}{Var(mean)}$.
-The metric can take a value between 0 and 1, 0 meaning that height does not help explaining the variation in weight and 1, meaning that the line has the perfect fit.
+The fitted line with the least squares estimates has an SSR of 103,699.21, so it fits much better than the horizontal line.
+How well does the fitted line work better than the mean line?
+This question can be answered by means of $R^2=\frac{Var(mean)-Var(line)}{Var(mean)}$.
+The metric takes a value between 0 and 1.
+0 means that height does not help explain weight changes, and 1 means the opposite.

 ```
 def R2(SSR_mean, SSR_line):